 Note: Before turning on quotas, the root directory of the file system must contain a file for user quotas named quotas, and a file for group quotas named quotas.grp owned by root.

-64-bit quota is supported on disk layout Version 10.
-The quota file names are quotas.64 and quotas.grp.64.
+64-bit quota is supported on DLV>=10.
+The quota file names are quotas.
+64 and quotas.grp.64.

 To turn on quotas